droptica/docker-console/README.rst

-Application for running Drupal projects on Docker.
+Application that improves and speeds up web development process using Docker.

 |